yanarex/parameter-passing-experiments/README.md

 Team assignment for my Programming Language Concepts class

-The assignment is as followed
+The assignment is as follows

 You must submit a complete report that clearly shows:
 1. Your code (screenshot in the report) — 10 points